CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP01_M01_Lab1_Work_with_customer_engagement_apps.md

 # Module 1: Describe the foundations of Dynamics 365 customer engagement apps

+## Lab Overview

+This lab provides an introduction to Microsoft Power Platform and Dynamics 365 applications, focusing on setting up a new environment and navigating the Sales Hub.
+You will create an environment, enable Dynamics 365 apps, and explore key areas such as App Settings and navigation between different applications like the Customer Service Hub.

 ## Lab Objective

 In this lab, you will be performing the following task: